-Having the perfect company website is entirely subjective, but one of the easiest ways to rise beyond your competitors is to offer a live online customer service chat.
-Whether it’s available 24/7 or only during business hours, it’s almost certain to please your customers.
+Having the perfect company website is entirely subjective, but one of the easiest ways to stand out from your competitors is to offer a live online customer service chat.
+Whether available 24/7 or only during business hours, it’s almost certain to please your customers.

-So, why is an online chat preferable over a phone call?
+So, why is an online chat preferable to a phone call?
 Here are just a few reasons.

 Convenience